Learn about all the features and benefits of using flash loans.

 DeFi applications: Many DeFi applications, such as decentralized exchanges and lending protocols, use flash loans.
 For example, a trader could use a flash loan to borrow money to buy a cryptocurrency on a decentralized exchange where it is undervalued and then sell it on the same exchange for a profit.

 When building the flash loan contract, users must specify the amount of money they would like to borrow.
 The smart contract will instantly loan the funds to eligible borrowers.
-These loans can be paid using any Ethereum-based token in the lending pools of a DeFi lending platform.
+These loans can be paid for using any Ethereum-based token in the lending pools of a DeFi lending platform.

 Previously, flash loans were only accessible to developers.
 However, the rise of DeFi platforms like Furucombo and DeFi Saver on the Ethereum network has allowed less tech-savvy users without technical coding skills to take advantage of these loans.